Pete Jowsey Physiotherapy & Acupuncture

 How many times do you perform your exercise?
 What speed?
 If using weights, how heavy?
 How many hills are there in your program?
 Downhills count too for runners!
 Change training variables gradually.

-3. Strengthen your thigh muscles
+3. Strengthen your muscles

 4. Look after your back